See, Al Gore Told You So.

 Allison Graves’ fact-checking piece is directly relevant to this post, as it shows how Limbaugh’s talking point wasn’t even right in the year 2016 when the American landfalling major hurricane lull was still a thing.
 Graves hits all the right notes, but the article could use an update since it doesn’t reflect recent progress in extreme event attribution, which I mentioned near the top of this post.

 As a general rule I recommend always looking up the fact-checks whenever you read or hear any politician on the right spouting off.
 You can do the same thing for politicians on the left, but it turns out that left-leaning politicians lie considerably less often.
 And when they do lie or misstate and get fact-checked, they often issue retractions, while right-leaning politicans tend to double down on their lies.
-Politicians on the right tend to decry the fact-checkers as “radical left fake news” when those politicians themselves get fact-checked, and then they tweet and tout the same fact-checkers on those rare occasions when they catch a politician on the left in a Pinnochio. (“Pinnochio” is a rating system for falsehoods coined by Glenn Kessler, a journalist and fact-checker for the Washington Post.)
+Politicians on the right tend to decry the fact-checkers as “radical left fake news” when those politicians themselves get fact-checked, and then they tweet and tout the same fact-checkers on those rare occasions when they catch a politician on the left in a Pinnochio. (“Pinnochio” is a rating system for falsehoods used by Glenn Kessler, a journalist and fact-checker for the Washington Post.)

 0 comments: